Number of posts : 10318

 Location : Cabell Co., West Virginia

-Total cash and short-term investments at quarter end rose to $99.3 million, up from $58.6 million; and
+Total cash and short-term investments at quarter end increased to $7.9 million from $5.8 million; and

-The company had no short- or long-term debt.
+The company had no short- or long-term debt versus $12.1 million in short-term debt in the prior-year quarter.

 Business Line Results